jack5432109/Basic-Credit-Card-Processing/README.md

 ---

-This program contains a basic credit card provider.
-It can add new credit card accounts, process charges and credits against them, and displays summary information after completion.
+This program contains code for a basic credit card provider.
+It can add new credit card accounts, process charges and credits against them, and displays a summarry after completion.

 ## Design decisions

-Keep it simple!
+The design decisions I made resemble Facade Design pattern.
+I created three classes in their individual files:
+- `main.py`: main class that runs the program, reads input and forwards the command to credit card processor
+- `user.py`: records User information
+- `credit_card_processor.py`: the Credit Card Processor, that processes the commands and manipulates user information.

 - going to throw any "gotchas" at you or your submission,
 - testing for your ability to suss out edge cases, or